On the cone of weighted graphs generated by triangles: Lifting facets

 \end{ex}

 The terminology `binary star' was used for such facets in \cite{Kseniya}.
 These have some significance for triangle decompositions.
 Consider the question of whether $G$ has a fractional triangle decomposition under the assumption that it has at least $\frac{3}{4} \binom{n}{2}$ edges and has minimum degree $\delta(G) \ge cn$.
 The binary star $y$ reveals that we cannot take $c<\frac{1}{2}$.
-For instance, the graph $G$ built from a complete graph $K_{n-2}$ on $A \cup B$ with $A$ joined to $2$, $B$ joined to $1$, and the edge $\{1,2\}$ satisfies $\langle y,\mathds{1}_G \rangle = -1$.
+For instance, suppose $(A,B)$ is a roughly balanced partition of $\{3,\dots,n\}$.
+Build the graph $G$ on vertex set $[n]$ from a clique on $A \cup B$, and join every vertex in $A$ to $2$, every vertex in $B$ to $1$, and finally include the edge $\{1,2\}$.
+We have $\langle y,\mathds{1}_G \rangle = -1$ where $y$ is as in \eqref{binary-star}; indeed, the edge $\{1,2\}$ belongs to no triangle in $G$.